5ynthaire/5YN-EdgeDrivenCommunicationDynamics-Idea/README.md

 ## Conclusion

 Edge-Driven Communication Dynamics reveals how language’s edges—errors, weighted traits, generality—reshape meaning in unexpected ways, offering tools for LLM clarity, linguistic theory, and policy debates.

+## License

+This idea is released under [Creative Commons Attribution 4.0 International](LICENSE) (CC BY 4.0).
+For commercial use or collaboration, DM [@5ynthaire] instead of forking.
+Tag [@5ynthaire] on X with Edge-Driven Communication Dynamics use or open an Issue labeled “EdgeDrivenCommunicationDynamics-use” to share ideas.